 - 3.9 The Council has a single redundancy scheme which applies to all employees including Chief Officers (see Appendix D).
-The Council does not make any other payments to employees on termination of their employment other than those, where there is a statutory or contractual requirement to do so, such as payment for accrued and untaken annual leave. - 3.10 Subject to paragraph 1.6 above, in exceptional circumstances other severance payments may be made subject to agreement of the Chief Executive and Head of Paid Service and the Director of Human Resources and as allowed for in the Council's scheme of delegation.
-Such payment will take account of the Council's contractual and legal obligations, the Council's reputation and whether the payment would have the effect of improving the Council's financial situation. - 3.11 On 4th November 2020, the Restriction of Public Sector Exit Payments Regulations 2020 came into force.
-The Regulations placed a £95,000 cap on public sector exit payments in connection with people leaving employment or vacating office.
-The £95,000 cap applied to redundancy payments (whether compulsory or voluntary) (including statutory and contractual redundancy payments) and, significantly also covered, pension strain costs, which arise when a Local Government Pension Scheme pension is paid unreduced before a member's normal pension age. - 3.12 On 12th February 2021, the Government announced that it will be revoking the Restriction of Public Sector Exit Payments Regulations 2020 and issued Treasury Directions, the Exit Payment Cap Directions 2021 which came into force on 12th February 2021, to suspend the Restriction of Public Sector Exit Payments Regulations 2020 whilst the formal process of revocation takes place.
-The Government also issued Guidance which states at paragraph 3.2: 'In light of the withdrawal of the Regulations, employers are encouraged to pay to any former employees who had an exit date between 4th November 2020 and 12th February 2021 and to whom the cap was applied, the additional sums that would have paid but for the cap.
+The Council does not make any other payments to employees on termination of their employment other than those, where there is a statutory, or contractual, requirement to do so, such as payment for accrued and untaken annual leave. - 3.10 Subject to paragraph 1.6 above, in exceptional circumstances other severance payments may be made subject to agreement of the Chief Executive and Head of Paid Service and the Chief People Officer, and as allowed for in the Council's scheme of delegation.
+Such payment will take account of the Council's contractual and legal obligations, the Council's reputation, and whether the payment would have the effect of improving the Council's financial situation. - 3.11 On 4th November 2020, the Restriction of Public Sector Exit Payments Regulations 2020 but were subsequently revoked pending further Government consultation and review.
+The Regulations had placed a £95,000 cap on public sector exit payments in connection with people leaving employment or vacating office.
+The £95,000 cap had applied to redundancy payments (whether compulsory or voluntary) (including statutory and contractual redundancy payments) and, significantly also covered, pension strain costs, which arise when a Local Government Pension Scheme pension is paid unreduced before a member's normal pension age. - 3.12 The Government also issued Guidance which states at paragraph 3.2: 'In light of the withdrawal of the Public Sector Exit Payment Regulations, employers are encouraged to pay to any former employees who had an exit date between 4th November 2020 and 12th February 2021 and to whom the cap was applied, the additional sums that would have paid but for the cap.
 Given that the cap has now been disapplied, it is open to employers to do so and HM Treasury's expectation is that they will do so.'
-The Council will therefore comply with the Exit Payment Cap Directions 2021 and Guidance. - 3.13 It is noted that the Guidance at paragraph 1.5 states that 'HM Treasury will bring forward proposals at pace to tackle unjustified exit payments', therefore it may be necessary to amend this Pay Policy Statement and the Pensions Discretion Statement in 2021, should any further changes to the law be made.
+The Council will therefore continue to comply with the Exit Payment Cap Directions 2021 and Guidance. - 3.13 It is noted that the Guidance at paragraph 1.5 states that 'HM Treasury will bring forward proposals at pace to tackle unjustified exit payments', therefore, it may be necessary to amend this Pay Policy Statement and the Pensions Discretion Statement in 2022, should any further changes to the law be made.